Standard Model Tested with Neutrinos

-The results from our analysis of the individual aforementioned data are shown in Fig.~\ref{fig:2DNCR} for the electron and muon neutrino charge radii, along with their combination.
+The results from our analysis of the individual aforementioned data are shown in Fig.~\ref{fig:2DNCR} for the electron and muon neutrino charge radii, along with their combination, obtained by keeping $\tilde{g}_V^{\nu\,e}$ fixed to its SM value and varying $\langle{r^2_{\nu_\ell}}\rangle$.
 The $1\sigma$ confidence level (CL) NCR values obtained from the global fit are

 which are fairly in agreement with the SM prediction.
 These represent the most precise determinations of such quantities.
 Note that none of the individual datasets is able to select the SM region alone\footnote{In the literature, most of the analyses focused on the SM region itself, ignoring the existence of other degenerate solutions.
 See supplemental material~\cite{refsupp} for more information.}, which only emerges through the global fit.